 Incorporation Effort in 1992

-The 1992 incorporation effort was started by a group that lived near Drayton Harbor.
+The 1992 incorporation effort was initiated by a group living near Drayton Harbor.
 They feared being included in the city of Blaine.
-Blaine was planning to annex Semiahmoo, and to do that, they had to be contiguous to Semiahoo.
+Blaine was planning to annex Semiahmoo, and to do that, they had to be contiguous to Semiahmoo.
 The group worked very hard at circulating a petition.
-When they had enough signatures to bring the incorporation of Birch Bay to a vote, Patrick Alesse signed the petition.
-The Alesses had been living at Birch Bay during the summers and had moved their voting to Birch Bay two or three years earlier mainly so they could vote on Birch Bay Water Sewer issues.
+When they had enough signatures to bring Birch Bay’s incorporation to a vote, Patrick Alesse signed the petition.
+The Alesses had been living at Birch Bay during the summers and had moved their voting to Birch Bay two or three years earlier, mainly so they could vote on Birch Bay Water Sewer issues.

 During this time, the Growth Management Act was coming into effect.
 It would limit growth in rural areas, but small counties would be exempt.
 There was a movement called Pioneer County.
-They wanted to separate from Whatcom County and avoid strict land use regulations.
+They wanted to separate from Whatcom County and avoid its strict land-use regulations.
 They wanted Birch Bay to be part of Pioneer County but preferred it as something other than a city.

 Fire 13 had just left the city of Blaine because Blaine was slow to support the fire district.
 The last thing the fire district wanted to do was deal with another city.
 Its members fought incorporation.
 People who worked for Birch Bay Water Sewer District also fought for incorporation.
 However, the water sewer board remained neutral.
 The employees were concerned that the city would take over the district.
-At that time, it was common for cities to do that because then they would get control of the district’s enterprise funds.
+At that time, it was common for cities to do so because they would then gain control of the district’s enterprise funds.
 There was another group called the Rural Preservation Forum.
-The irony of that group was that Atlantic Richfield (now BP) was an urban area, but it backed them.
+The irony of that group was that Atlantic Richfield (now BP) is an urban area, but it backed them, perhaps they do not want a politically strong city as a neighbor.

-When the Alesses moved to Birch Bay at the beginning of the summer of 1992, Patrick was surprised to see a familiar truck belonging to one of the opponents of Birch Bay’s incorporation following them from their house to Birch Bay.
+When the Alesses moved to Birch Bay at the beginning of the summer of 1992, Patrick was surprised to see a familiar truck belonging to one of Birch Bay’s opponents following them from their house to Birch Bay.
 Soon after, the Alesses received a letter from the Whatcom County Auditor stating that our voting rights were being challenged and that we needed to come to the courthouse to defend our voting at Birch Bay.
-The Alesses appeared at the Court House, stunned but ready to defend themselves.
+The Alesses appeared at the courthouse, stunned but ready to defend themselves.
 The individual who followed the Alesses to the bay was there and testified.
 He saw us driving to Birch Bay from our house outside Blaine.
 The county auditor ruled in favor of the Alesses voting in Birch Bay.
 After the hearing, the county auditor pointed out that the individual who testified to challenge our voting rights helped to establish our right to vote at Birch Bay.
-Many of the opponents of incorporation still use this to portray Patrick as an outsider who wants to be the mayor.
+Many opponents of incorporation still use this to portray Patrick as an outsider seeking to become mayor.

-The county decided to delay road work to Birch Bay Village because of the upcoming vote on incorporation.
+Even though Birch Bay paid into the county for roads and the funds were available, the county decided to repave the road to Birch Bay Village because of the upcoming vote on incorporation.
 People in Birch Bay Village became furious and blamed the incorporation effort for the road improvement going to the village had stopped.

-One of the arguments against incorporation was that developers were behind it.
+One argument against incorporation was that developers were behind it.

-The area of incorporation was brought to the Boundry Review Board, which was a good thing.
-The Boundry Review Board established two important boundaries: the southern boundary, which limited it to the Birch Bay Sewer District area, and the northern boundary, Lincoln Road, which extended and defined the area between the future City of Birch Bay and Blaine.
+The area of incorporation was brought to the Boundary Review Board, which was a good thing.
+The Boundary Review Board established two important boundaries: the southern boundary, which limited it to the Birch Bay Sewer District area, and the northern boundary, Lincoln Road, which extended and defined the area between the future City of Birch Bay and Blaine.